ForNeVeR/xaml-math/README.md

 }
 ```

-Note that `WpfMath.TexFormulaParser::Parse` may throw a `WpfMath.TexException` if it was unable to parse a formula.
+Note that `XamlMath.TexFormulaParser::Parse` may throw a `XamlMath.TexException` if it was unable to parse a formula.

 If you need any additional control over the image format, consider using the extension methods from the `WpfTeXFormulaExtensions` class: